Kpytoo/COMP472_FinalProject_40245452/README.md

 was the only solution I could find.
 Thank you for your understanding!

-### Enumerate the contents and describe the purpose of each file in your submission.
+### Enumeration of the contents and description and purpose of each file in this project.

 ### Outline of steps to execute the code for data pre-processing.